pwittchen/learning-swift/README.md

 Sample programs
 ---------------

 Directory named `tasks/` contains sample programs.
-Separate directories with programs contains scripts named `build.sh`, `run.sh` and `clean.sh`.
-These scripts are responsible for building and running the programs as well as cleaning files generated during build.
-Instead of running scripts, we can do the same thing manually from terminal.
+Separate directories with programs contains `Makefile`, which can be used for compiling and running the programs.

 References
 ----------